Tundra Lodge Itinerary

 Day 5: Churchill — Dog Sledding / Winnipeg

 This morning we board our Polar Rover, leaving the frosty coastline of Hudson Bay in the distance as we make our way back to Churchill.
 Our return flight to Winnipeg is scheduled to depart in the mid-afternoon, to offer as much time as possible for exploring Churchill today.
 This rough-and-tumble town was once a historic Hudson's Bay Company fur trading post, and even today it retains much of its frontier character.
 A special highlight this morning is a traditional dog sled ride.
 We'll meet a local musher and his team, spending time with the enthusiastic huskies before taking turns riding behind them on a thrilling excursion through the boreal forest.
 If time permits, you may be able to pick up a few northern handicrafts and souvenirs or take an optional helicopter tour over the tundra before we depart.
-We'll have a farewell lunch together before flying back to Winnipeg, where we have a final reception before our adventure concludes.
+We'll have lunch together before flying back to Winnipeg, where we have a final reception before our adventure concludes.

 Day 6: Winnipeg / Depart